O365/python-o365/README.md

 ##### Permissions and Scopes:
-When using oauth, you create an application and allow some resources to be accesed and used by it's users.
+When using oauth, you create an application and allow some resources to be accessed and used by its users.
 Then the user can request access to one or more of this resources by providing scopes to the oauth provider.

 For example your application can have Calendar.Read, Mail.ReadWrite and Mail.Send permissions, but the application can request access only to the Mail.ReadWrite and Mail.Send permission.